Bryangyw/1DREADME/README.md

 Tkinter is a Python package that provides various controls, such as buttons, labels and text boxes used in a GUI application.
 These controls are commonly called Widgets.

-For the game, the Tkinter programme takes in a list of 9 strings, which are either 'X's','O's' or an empty string ("") and display them sequentially in a Tic-Tac-Toe grid.
+For the game, the Tkinter programme takes in a list of 9 strings.
+The strings are either 'X's','O's' or an empty string ("").
+All strings are then displayed sequentially in a Tic-Tac-Toe grid.

 ## Dependencies